yeniel/TelefonicaTest/README.md

 The model `TelefonicaError` is used through all the app to map the errors to a business error.

 #### Use Cases
 I used use cases to add the business logic.
 I assumed that the following restriction "only show details of 24677 program" was a business rule.
-Maybe it is not, but I used it to show how the use cases work.
+Maybe it is not, but I used them to show how use cases work.
 Also, use cases helps me to **deacoplate** the layers.
 The comunication between the presentation layer and data layer is made throught the use cases (I don't have any repository in viewmodels)

 ### Presentation
-I implemented the **MVVM pattern**.
+I implemented a **MVVM architecture**.
 The views are in **SwiftUI** and I used **Combine** through all the app for asynch process.

 #### ViewModels
 The view models contain the presentation logic